-- Classrooms will make allowances for students with food allergies or certain health conditions to bring an alternative item and participate in the festivities.
+- Classrooms will allow students with food allergies or certain health conditions to bring an alternative item and participate in the festivities.

-- Parents are notified prior to any food being brought into the classroom.
+- Parents are notified before any food is brought into the classroom.

 - Consider non-food items for parties and events so that all children may participate in the fun.

-- Consider a physical, art or music activity in lieu of a food party.
+- Consider a physical, art, or music activity in place of a food party.

 - Please contact your teacher before bringing any food products to the classroom.